semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ### Propagation without side-effect

-Taint propagators can be used in very imaginative ways, and in some cases we may not want taint to propagate by side-effect.
-This can be achieved by disabling `by-side-effect` (enabled be default).
+Taint propagators can be used in very imaginative ways, and in some cases you may not want taint to propagate by side-effect.
+This can be achieved by disabling `by-side-effect`, which is enabled be default.

 For example: